zongxili/cpsc330-2025S1/syllabus.md

 **Late policy**

-Assignments will be due at 11:59 PM on the due date.
+Assignments will be due at 17:59 PM on the due date.
 If you cannot make this due date, you may use a "late token", for example:

-If assignment is due on a Monday at 11:59 pm:
+If assignment is due on a Monday at 17:59 PM:
 - Handing it anytime on Tuesday will cost you 1 late token (irrespective of whether it's a holiday).
 - Handing it anytime on Wednesday will cost you 2 late tokens (irrespective of whether it's a holiday).